10 Ways High School Students Can Prepare for a Nursing Career

 Nursing mentors can give you invaluable, personalized advice throughout your education and career.
 Get to know nurses in your community through volunteering and shadowing.
 If you develop a professional connection with one of these nurses, ask them to give you guidance as a mentor.

-If you have trouble finding a volunteer or shadowing opportunity in your community, you can also talk to the nurse who works at your school.
-School nurses help students every day with health-related matters and can share their perspective.
+If you have trouble finding a nurse in your network or community, consider talking with the nurse at your school.
+School nurses help students every day with health-related matters and can share their perspectives and experiences.

 Aspiring nurses can follow a few different academic pathways to get their start in the industry.
 Familiarize yourself with these different options so you know which nursing degree is best for your specific career goals.